Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.72).
+- The Reds have a 4.71 team ERA that ranks 25th across all league pitching staffs.

-- Reds pitchers combine to give up 180 total home runs at a clip of 1.4 per game (third-most in the league).
+- The Reds give up the fourth-most home runs in baseball (181 total, 1.4 per game).

-- In his last time out on Saturday, the lefty went 5 2/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering nine hits.
+- In his most recent time out on Sunday, the righty tossed three innings against the Toronto Blue Jays, allowing eight earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.